ParisNeo/lollms-webui/docs/youtube/lollms_smart_router.md

-Title: "LoLLMs Smart Router: Optimizing AI Performance and Efficiency"
+Title: "lollms Smart Router: Optimizing AI Performance and Efficiency"

-[Intro animation with LoLLMs logo]
+[Intro animation with lollms logo]

 [Upbeat background music]

-Host: "Welcome to LoLLMs, where we're revolutionizing the world of AI with our smart router technology.
+Host: "Welcome to lollms, where we're revolutionizing the world of AI with our smart router technology.
 Today, we're diving into how our innovative system optimizes AI model selection for maximum efficiency and cost-effectiveness."

-[Animated diagram showing the LoLLMs smart router concept]
+[Animated diagram showing the lollms smart router concept]

-Host: "The LoLLMs smart router is a game-changer in AI task management.
+Host: "The lollms smart router is a game-changer in AI task management.
 Here's how it works:"

 Activation:
 [Animation of a user turning on the smart router]